Analysis of Sailing to Byzantium

 Whatever is begotten, born, and dies.

 These lines further develop the theme of the cyclical nature of life.
 It focuses on abundance and procreation in the natural world.
-Everything that lives (“Fish, flesh, or fowl”) celebrates this continuous and unending cycle.
+Everything that lives (“Fish, flesh, or fowl”) shows this continuous and unending cycle.

 Caught in that sensual music all neglect